 - Contacts with the Joint Research Centre (JRC) and DG Research and Innovation

-- Policy areas: Research, environment and climate, agriculture, energy, transport, regional policies
+- Policy areas: Research, climate, transport, regional policies

 - Contacts with the Americas